Italy is a biodiversity zone and home to several animal species than any other European country.

 One of the most common is the pathogen carried by the female anopheles mosquito, which transmits Malaria- a very common enemy in Africa.

-Although Italy was once declared a Malaria free country by WHO fifty years ago, the issue is no longer the case today.
+Although WHO declared Italy malaria-free fifty years ago, this is no longer true today.

 There have been cases of imported Malaria in Italy recently due to increased international travel, climatic and environmental change, and migratory flows.

-Apart from being carriers of Malaria, mosquitoes are also agents that carry different parasites and infections such as Dengue, Zika virus, and West Nile virus.
+Apart from carrying Malaria, mosquitoes also carry different parasites and infections, such as Dengue, Zika virus, and West Nile virus.

-In fact, since the beginning of July 2022, they have been reported cases of the West Nile virus in Italy.
+There have been reported cases of the West Nile virus in Italy since the beginning of July 2022.

 This virus causes West Nile fever and is spread by ordinary mosquito bites.